 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using blinatumomab.
 Blinatumomab may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
 Ask about reliable forms of birth control while using this medication and for 48 hours after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug and for 48 hours after the last dose is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for 48 hours after the last dose.
+Consult your doctor before breastfeeding.